Pet-Friendly Blinds and Window Treatments

 Originally founded in 2006 by Animal Welfare Advocate Colleen Paige, who believes all animals “deserve our love and compassion…even not-so-cuddly animals like reptiles and rats,” National Pet Day has become a cultural phenomenon, with large companies and organizations such as Coca-Cola, Major League Baseball, Victoria’s Secret, and Good Morning America joining the cause.
 Even former President Barack Obama took to Twitter to show his support.
 So we thought we would do our part by educating the public about pet-friendly window treatments.

-Cordless window treatments allow you to raise and lower your blinds or shades with the smooth operation of a continuous cord loop.
+Cordless Blinds and Shades allow you to raise and lower your window treatments without a free-hanging cord.
 Besides the added safety factor, this unique functionality also offers several additional benefits.
 For starters, cordless window treatments are easy to operate.
 Simply lift up and down.
 Then, of course, comes aesthetic appeal.
 Cordless window coverings give your windows a more streamlined, modern look that is sure to compliment your home decor.
 No more cords to try and hide.
 No more cords for your dog or cat to play with and ultimately ruin your window treatments.
 No more cords to…well, just no more cords.
 Period.
 Sleek, easy to use, and safe, cordless is the future of window coverings.
-Next Day Blinds offers an array of cordless products and products with anchored lift systems.
+Next Day Blinds offers an array of cordless products, including Motorized Blinds and Shades that can be operated by remote control, mobile app, or voice command.

 When it comes to man’s best friend and your blinds or shades, the problem isn’t playfulness as much as curiosity.
 While cats like to lounge in windows and play with cords, dogs want to know what is going on in the world outside.
 This is typically true for two reasons: